aaron1729/RAG-chatbot/README.md

 ## python

-create a virtual environment: in `backend/`, do `python -m venv python_venv`. therein, this can be activated using `source python_venv/bin/activate` and deactivated using `deactivate`. after activating, install the dependencies using `pip install -r requirements.txt`.
+create a virtual environment: in `backend/`, do `python -m venv python_venv`. therein, this can be activated using `source python_venv/bin/activate`. this can be deactivated (anywhere) using `deactivate`. after activating, install the dependencies using `pip install -r requirements.txt` in `backend/`.

 ## database